Cairi-S/Welcome-Foolish-Mortals/README.md

 - The *Home icon* links to the Home page.
 - The *Question mark icon* triggers a modal that contains a more detailed version of the rules as well as the inspiration behind the design of the site, including links.
 - Two *Speaker icons*, a speaker and speaker with a cross, will toggle allowing the player to mute and unmute the game's sound providing better UX.
-As the home page does not currently feature audio it might be confusing for users to feature this icon so will be removed on this page.
+As the home page does not currently feature audio it might be confusing for users to feature this icon so it will be removed from this page.

 **Footer tab**